ubclaunchpad/rocket2/docs/DevelopmentTutorials.rst

 A very good example module can be found in the ``app/scheduler/modules/random_channel.py`` source file.
-I recommend that you read it before starting development (don’t worry, it’s very short).
+I recommend that you read it before starting development (don't worry, it's very short).

 Structure